Asgaros/asgaros-forum/readme.txt

 == Changelog ==
 * Added: Option to define number of activities per page
 * Fixed: Display issues with some themes
+* Changed: Use AJAX for reactions to prevent reload of page
+* Performance improvements and code optimizations
 = 1.14.8 =
 * Added: Option to let users delete their own topics
 * Added: Option to set time limitation for deleting topics